 Farm Labor Contractor Certification

-The Farm Labor Contractor (FLC) Certification Program provides farm labor contractors with a comprehensive framework to meet Equitable Food Initiative (EFI) standards, ensuring safe, fair, and equitable working conditions in agriculture.
-Built upon EFI’s gold-level farming social certification—one of the most stringent social standard in the industry—this program empowers FLCs with the tools, training, and support needed to establish and sustain an effective Leadership Team (LT).
+The Farm Labor Contractor (FLC) Certification provides farm labor contractors with a comprehensive framework to meet Equitable Food Initiative (EFI) standards, create collaboration between workers and managers, and ensure safe and fair working conditions in agriculture.
+Modeled after EFI’s core certification for farming operations—one of the industry’s most stringent social standards—this program provides FLCs with the tools, training and support needed to establish and sustain an effective Leadership Team (LT).
+FLC certification also ensures farm labor contractors meet the same rigorous labor standards that growers commit to in EFI’s core certification program.

 FLC Certification Process